-- 1. Configure tunnel mode - 1) Configure tunnel mode as GREv4 tunnel - 2.
-Configure the source address and the destination address of GRE tunnel - 1) Configure the source address as the IPv4 address for GRE tunnel - 2) Configure the destination address as the IPv4 address for GRE tunnel - 3.
-Configure the interface address of GRE tunnel - 1) Configure the IPv4 address of GRE tunnel interface - 2) Configure the IPv6 address of GRE tunnel interface
+- 1. Configure tunnel mode - 1) Configure tunnel mode as GREv4 tunnel - 2) Configure tunnel mode as GREv6 tunnel - 2.
+Configure the source address and the destination address of GRE tunnel - 1) Configure the source address as the IPv6 or IPv4 address for GRE tunnel - 2) Configure the destination address as the IPv6 or IPv4 address for GRE tunnel - 3.
+Configure the interface address of GRE tunnel - 1) Configure the IPv4 address of GRE tunnel interface

-- 4. Configure the egress interface of the static route as GRE tunnel - 1) Configure the egress interface of the IPv4 static route to GRE tunnel - 2) Configure the egress interface of the IPv6 static route to GRE tunnel
+- 2) Configure the IPv6 address of GRE tunnel interface - 4.
+Configure the egress interface of the static route as GRE tunnel - 1) Configure the egress interface of the IPv4 static route to GRE tunnel - 2) Configure the egress interface of the IPv6 static route to GRE tunnel